jranderson100/FlaskCRUDApp/README.md

--A technical description of how the pipeline works-
+##A technical description of how the pipeline works-

     Through the Jenkinsfile in the main branch of my Github repository, Jenkins begins the build phase of the pipeline.